aqeebdesai/Html/README.md

 # Html
-This repository is learning HTML coding.
+This repository is for learning HTML code.
 All my HTML practice codes are saved in this repo.